top of page

 Letter from the Chair

-I would like to encourage all Native Broadcast networks to get familiar with services Native Public Media provides.
+My name is Jeff Seifert, and I am the manager of KBRW radio station located in Barrow, AK.
+I am very excited to accept the role as Chair for Native Public Media's Station Advisory Committee.
+I want to encourage all Native Broadcast networks to get familiar with the services Native Public Media provides.
 Native Public Media is dedicated in working with all Tribes throughout Indian Country to ensure radio/television programming addresses the needs to each community.

 May we continue to serve our tribal communities with words of love, strength, courage, and confidence.
 Thank you all for what you do to uplift our Tribal Nations.
 I look forward to this journey.